Takosaga/transcribe-one-video/README.md

 # Understanding transcribing one video

 Has there been a time when you have watched or listened to a video/podcast and you wanted to go back to a topic that was talked about?
 This is a project to build something that can solve this problem and document the process.
+Local machine was used along with a RTX 5060 16 GB Ti.

 Dowloading and converting audio
 -----